Facts: Resisting police in execution of their duty

 JH, aged 16, was smoking a cigarette on The Corso area in Manly.
-Police officers approached the young person to speak to him about the offence he had committed in regard to smoking on The Corso.
+Police officers approached the young person to speak to him about the offence he had committed.
 The Police also suspected breach of bail conditions and wanted to check with JH.
 Police arrested JH for the offence of smoking.
 During the arrest, JH resisted the arrest by the police and faced charges accordingly under section 546C, Crimes Act 1900.